WGRI: WZIP in Covington

-Station Sale

 At the end of 1957, WZIP, Incorporated, successor to Northern Kentucky Airwaves, filed to sell the station to a corporation controlled by Len Goorian, a longtime television personality in the area, and attorney Alfred B. Katz for $150,000.
-WZIP, by this point airing a "good music" format, scored a coup when it became the Mutual Broadcasting System network affiliate for the Cincinnati area on July 21, 1958, replacing longtime Mutual outlet and network founder WLW.

-Goorian and Katz filed to increase the station's power to 1,000 watts.
-It relocated the executive offices to the Hotel Vernon Manor, across the river in Cincinnati.
+WZIP, by this point airing a "good music" format, scored a coup when it became the Mutual Broadcasting System affiliate for the Cincinnati area on July 21, 1958, replacing longtime Mutual outlet and network founder WLW.
+Goorian and Katz filed to increase the station's power to 1,000 watts and relocated executive offices to the Hotel Vernon Manor, across the river in Cincinnati.

 Move to Cincinnati

-At the end of 1958, Goorian and Katz sold WZIP to a new corporation headed by Ed Skotch, Dan Balsamo, and Monte Fassnacht.
-The company was known as Greater Cincinnati Radio.
+At the end of 1958, Goorian and Katz sold WZIP to a new corporation headed by Ed Skotch, Dan Balsamo, and Monte Fassnacht, known as Greater Cincinnati Radio.
 Major changes followed the approval of the purchase in early 1959.

-The station was approved to increase power to 1,000 watts, a filing made by the previous ownership.
-Following the example of the executive offices, Greater Cincinnati Radio filed to move WZIP's city of license and studios from Covington to Cincinnati, citing a desire to increase its identification with the large Ohio city.
+The station was approved to increase power to 1,000 watts, a filing made by the previous ownership, Following the example of the executive offices, Greater Cincinnati Radio filed to move WZIP's city of license and studios from Covington to Cincinnati, citing a desire to increase its identification with the Ohio city.
 The FCC approved the change on April 13, 1960.

-Adding an FM station

-Just two months after the FCC approved the station's relocation to Cincinnati, Greater Cincinnati Radio was sold to the Lindner brothers—-Carl, Robert and Richard-—for $500,000.
+Just two months after the FCC approved the station's relocation to Cincinnati, Greater Cincinnati Radio was sold to the Lindner brothers—Carl, Robert and Richard—for $500,000.
 The Lindner brothers also owned the United Dairy Farmers convenience store chain and Thriftway Super Markets in the Cincinnati area.
-The Lindners received a construction permit to build a new FM radio station, WZIP-FM at 92.5 MHz.
-The FM station would not sign on the air under their ownership, as WZIP-AM-FM was purchased by the Waukegan News-Sun newspaper in Illinois for $450,000 in 1961.
-That same year, Mutual affiliation moved from WZIP to WCKY.
+The Lindners also received a construction permit to build a new FM radio station, WZIP-FM 92.5, but it would not sign on the air under their ownership, as WZIP-AM-FM was purchased by the Waukegan News-Sun newspaper in Illinois for $450,000 in 1961.
+That same year, Mutual moved from WZIP to WCKY.

 The News-Sun built WZIP-FM, which began broadcasting on August 17, 1964, and simulcast WZIP's programming during daylight hours.
 The next year, WZIP was sold to another out-of-town publishing interest: the Zanesville Publishing Company, publisher of the Zanesville Times-Recorder and owner of radio and television properties in Ohio and West Virginia, for $367,500.
 Unlike the last several sales of WZIP, this one brought a format change.
 At the start of 1966, WZIP flipped to country, becoming the Cincinnati area's third station in the format.